Indian-origin Arvind Krishna named as IBM CEO as Ginni Rometty steps down

 Krishna joins the club that includes Microsoft CEO Satya Nadella, Google and Alphabet CEO Sundar Pichai, MasterCard CEO Ajay Banga, PepsiCo's former CEO Indra Nooyi and Adobe CEO Shantanu Narayen.

-Rometty, who had been IBM's Chairman, President and CEO, will continue as Executive Chairman of the Board and serve through the end of the year, when she will retire.
+Rometty, who had been IBM's Chairman, President and CEO, will continue as Executive Chairman of the Board and serve through the end of the year when she will retire.
 She described Krishna as the "right CEO for the next era at IBM" who is "well-positioned to lead IBM and its clients into the cloud and cognitive era."

 Rometty said Krishna is a "brilliant technologist who has played a significant role in developing our key technologies such as artificial intelligence, cloud, quantum computing and blockchain.
 He is also a superb operational leader, able to win today while building the business of tomorrow."

 She said Krishna has grown IBM's Cloud and Cognitive Software business and led the largest acquisition in the company's history.
 Krishna was a "principal architect" of the company's acquisition of Red Hat.

 "Through his multiple experiences running businesses in IBM, Arvind has built an outstanding track record of bold transformations and proven business results, and is an authentic, values-driven leader."

 The IBM Board also elected James Whitehurst, IBM Senior Vice President and CEO of Red Hat, as IBM President.
 Rometty added that in both Krishna and Whitehurst, the Board has elected a "proven technical and business-savvy leadership team."

-Lead Director of the IBM Board of Directors Michael Eskew said with the strong foundation now established by Rometty for IBM's future, the Board is confident that Krishna is the "right CEO to lead IBM.
+Lead Director of the IBM Board of Directors Michael Eskew said with the strong foundation now established by Rometty for IBM's future, the Board is confident that Krishna is the right CEO to lead IBM.

 "The Board ran a world-class succession process and found in Arvind a leader with the business acumen, operational skills, and technology vision needed to guide IBM in this fast-moving industry," Eskew said.

 Chairman of the Board's Executive Compensation and Management Resources Committee Alex Gorsky said Krishna thinks and executes squarely at the intersection of business and technology.
 Gorsky said he is an "ideal leader" to succeed Rometty and take IBM and its clients into the next chapter of the cloud and cognitive era.

 The IBM statement said that as IBM Senior Vice President for Cloud and Cognitive Software, Krishna led the IBM business unit that provides the cloud and data platform on which IBM's clients build the future.
 His current responsibilities also included the IBM Cloud, IBM Security and Cognitive Applications business, and IBM Research.

 He leads the unit's strategy, product design, offering development, marketing, sales and service and also guides IBM's overall strategy in core and emerging technologies including artificial intelligence, quantum computing, blockchain, cloud platform services, data-driven solutions, and nanotechnology, according to his profile on the IBM website.

 Previously, he was general manager of IBM Systems and Technology Group's development and manufacturing organisation, responsible for developing and engineering advanced semiconductor materials through microprocessors, servers, and storage systems.

 Prior to that, Arvind was general manager of IBM Information Management, which included database, information integration, and big data software solutions.

 He served as vice president of strategy for IBM Software.
 He also held several key technical roles in IBM Software and IBM Research, where he pioneered IBM's security software business.

 According to his profile on the IBM website, Krishna is the recipient of distinguished alumni awards from IITK and the University of Illinois, is the co-author of 15 patents, has been the editor of IEEE and ACM journals, and has published extensively in technical conferences and journals.